 - Contract-specific safety plan (CSSP) contractors.
 Contractors who perform their work under a CSSP that has been developed by the contractor in response to requirements in the statement of work or elsewhere in the agreement and has been reviewed and accepted by the Sandia delegated representative (SDR), center ES&H coordinator or designee, and ES&H customer support team, as appropriate. - Corporate ES&H full-set contractors.
 Contractors who perform their work in compliance with all corporate ES&H requirements identified as applying to Members of the Workforce.
 These contractors receive support services from ES&H departments and programs in varying degrees as defined by the specific contract.
 Staff augmentation contractors are corporate ES&H full set contractors.
 Contractors providing consultant, engineering, and other professional services are usually included in this type of contract. - Minimal hazard contractors.
 Contractors who perform their work in a typical office environment and who will only access offices, conference rooms, and common areas of Sandia-controlled premises.
 These contractors perform nonhazardous functions under the direct visual and verbal control of an authorized escort, and are only granted access to nonhazardous areas.
-This level of access may include tours of laboratory facilities, but does not include any hands-on work in those laboratory facilities.
+This level of access may include tours of laboratory facilities, but it does not include any hands-on work in those laboratory facilities.

-The flow down of ISMS requirements to subcontractors performing work on Sandia-controlled premises is illustrated in [Figure 5](#).
+The flow down of ISMS requirements to subcontractors performing work on Sandia-controlled premises is illustrated in [Figure 3-3](#).
 As shown in the figure, the process begins during development of a new requisition to procure subcontractor services.
-The processes for Members of the Workforce follow to ensure subcontractors identify, assess and control hazards are detailed in ISCM001.5, Purchase Requisition and Purchase Order, and ISCM001.9, Administer a Subcontract.
+The processes for identifying, assessing, and controlling hazards for work performed by subcontractors are detailed in ISCM001.5, Purchase Requisition and Purchase Order, and ISCM001.9, Administer a Subcontract.

-Sandia contracting representatives (SCRs), Sandia Delegated Representatives (SDRs), requestors, and managers of both SCRs and SDRs are responsible for overseeing contractor compliance with contract requirements.
+Sandia contracting representatives (SCRs), SDRs, requestors, and managers of both SCRs and SDRs are responsible for overseeing contractor compliance with contract requirements.
 This includes requirements contained within a contractor-provided CSSP.
-ES&H program SMEs and ES&H coordinators support SDRs and SCRs in their oversight responsibility.